vearlen/vearlen.github.io/_posts/2025-01-06-Power-and-progress.md

 <img src='/assets/images/2024-01-06/TFP_growth_compiled_IlyaT.png'>

-TFP is a residual - part of country's income that cannot be attributed to labor or capital, so how much done with same input.
+TFP is a residual - part of country's income that cannot be attributed to labor or capital, so how much more is done with same input.
 And now coming to AI developments, it stands out that AI mainly progresses to success in sales marketing, which is zero-sum win for society.

 Consider this next to a Sam Altmans’ [quote](https://ia.samaltman.com/#:~:text=With%20these%20new%20abilities%2C%20we%20can%20have%20shared%20prosperity%20to%20a%20degree%20that%20seems%20unimaginable%20today%3B%20in%20the%20future%2C%20everyone%E2%80%99s%20lives%20can%20be%20better%20than%20anyone%E2%80%99s%20life%20is%20now.):  “With these new abilities, we can have shared prosperity to a degree that seems unimaginable today; in the future, everyone’s lives can be better than anyone’s life is now.“ Are we going in the right direction to achieve that?
 The answer is clear - nope, according to Acemoglu and Johnson.